By Alfie Paul

-So, what is in the RG 286 records and how should researchers approach diving in to world of USAID?
+So, what is in the RG 286 Records (Record Group 286: Records of the Agency for International Development, 1948 – 2003), and how should researchers approach diving in to the world of USAID?

 Most important is for researchers to have as much specific information as possible depending on how specific your research needs are.
-Knowing specific offices, project names, beneficiary countries or regions, or any other relevant data that will help in searching the records is key.
-Instead of asking for records about projects in Asia, ask about projects relating to Narcotics Control in Laos.
+Knowing specific offices, project names, beneficiary countries or regions, or any other relevant data that will help is key in searching the records.
+Instead of asking for records about projects in Asia, ask about projects relating to Narcotics Control in Laos (National Archives Identifier 6172175).
 Names of agency employees are often not going to help, but knowing their capacity in the agency will.

 As often as possible we are uploading container lists and file units into ARC allowing deeper intellectual access into the contents of a series.
-Where a series called Project Files might not be terribly informative; knowing that series contains a folder labeled “Kenya Rural Private Enterprises Administrative Amendments, etc.” might be.
+Where a series called Project Files might not be terribly informative, knowing that the series contains a folder labeled “Kenya Rural Private Enterprises Administrative Amendments, etc (National Archives Identifier 6122111),” might be.

 For an idea of the types of documents you can expect to see in the files, look at earlier posts on the types of documents used by overseas posts to communicate with the Department of State.
 Airgrams, telegrams, despatches, memoranda all had very specific functions.
 USAID worked very closely with the Department of State, used many of the same types of documents, and often paralleled their records management practices until they became an independent agency.